• Skip to main content

 Jump to Recipe

 These light Lemon Ricotta Cookies with almonds are almost like biting into a cloud.
 A lemony cloud.
-And with only one bite, you'll think you've gone to heaven.
+After only one bite, you'll think you've gone to heaven.

 As I was clearing out my fridge (something I need to do a whole lot more often), I found some ricotta cheese in the back that was nearing its expiration date.